FaithL3S5/FaithL3S5/README.md

-May your weapon be guarded against malfunction,
+May your tools be guarded against malfunction,

 As your soul is guarded from impurity.